 Some sites have also taken advantage of the chance to vary the length of published works.
 The most significant example of this would be Amazon’s Kindle Books.
 Right now, Kindle Books is probably the most popular way to sell self-published books, partly because the service makes it so easy.

-While many of the works published on Kindle Books are novels in the traditional form, the service does also cater for shorter products.
+While many of the works published on Kindle Books are novels in the traditional form, the service does also cater to shorter products.
 In particular, there are two interesting sections on offer.

 The first of these is Kindle Singles.
 This section focuses on writing whether the length isn’t the main focus.
 This means that authors let the writing dictate the ultimate length, rather than the other way around.